 It got rather chilly out on the open Sun Bar deck, so we went in to wander the maze that were the Romantika’s hallways.
 The first hour or two after leaving the terminal seems to be a good time to meander and explore anywhere on the interior of the ship, as most other passengers were apparently either on the deck, where they’d stay until land disappeared, or in their rooms until dinnertime.
 As such, we felt as if we had the ship to ourselves, and were able to check out the empty interiors of places we would hit later, like the bars, restaurants, and the massive, two-story Starlight Palace.

 Well, sleep hadn’t happened for us much the previous night, since we were out hopping around from bar to bar in Vecrīga, Riga’s Old Town, until 6am, and we woke up that morning at around 9am; we were beat, so we decided to take a nap for several hours until it was time to have dinner and properly check out the live-performance areas.
 That nap lasted but an hour, as Aaron and I got rudely awakened by the other two of us, Gian and Joseph, who were excited as they had just found live music.
-I thought to myself, fuck it, why not?
+I thought to myself, screw it, why not?
 Let’s check this out.

 Aaron and I joined Joseph and Gian down in the massive, two-floor Starlight Disco & Casino performance space, which had a stage where a cover band was performing a Lady Gaga song.
 It was great to see, as we seemed to be the only Americans onboard – the rest were Latvian, Lithuanian, Russian, and Swedish.
 We had drink after drink, along with some awfully-unchewable beef jerky.
 There was an intermission where an embarrassing-to-watch raffle was being held, with prizes that consisted of alcohol in all its embodiments.
 Behind us were several old folks trying their luck at a hand of poker.
 This was absolutely wonderful.